 Award pre-application stage

 DFAT's Development for All strategy commits the Australian aid program to meet the needs and priorities of people with disability.
 In line with this commitment, Australia Awards strongly encourages applications from people with disability who are otherwise eligible for a Scholarship.
-Since the 2013 round, the number of people with a disability applying for Australia Awards Scholarships has increased by almost 140%.
-However, because English language abilities are one of the significant barriers for prospective applicants, the pool of eligible applicants with disabilities is relatively low compared to the high numbers of Indonesians living with a disability.
+Since the 2013 round, the number of people with disability applying for Australia Awards Scholarships has increased by almost 140%.
+However, because English language abilities are one of the significant barriers for prospective applicants, the pool of eligible applicants with disability is relatively low compared to the high numbers of Indonesians living with disability.